sun971/DailyDoseOfCare/README.md

 * Completing the song generator and adding some killer hits
 * Making the adorable logo using Figma!
 * Successfully completing the save functionality
+* Organizing all of the fitness information into a to-do list
 * Working on a project we actually see ourselves using on a daily

 ## What we learned 📖
 * The importance of sharing our skills sets with one another because team work is better than riding solo
+* How to work with a chrome extension for the first time and how to organize all of our important information onto a single popup
+* A great way to find a bug is to put our heads together and get a fresh set of eyes on the code
+* For one of us it was our first time using Figma and it was very useful to learn how to create mockups for reference throughout the project

 ## What's next for Daily Dose of Care 💯
 * Allowing friends to easily share they're entries with friends
 * Allowing users to view previously saved entries
+* Based on user input to be able to send notifications to remind them to take care of themselves or to lift their mood (ex.
+If they forget to drink enough water send a notification, if they are sad to redirect to a song of the day)
 * Maybe adding a dark mode option